jmac841/CourseProject/README.md

 Saving models (optional)

 By default the backend will redownload the models everytime it is started.
 By setting certain environment variables you can store the models locally, and load from there.
-The following instructions work for bash.
-Other operating systems may have different ways of setting environment variables
+The following instructions work for zsh.
+Other shells may have different ways of setting environment variables

 - on the first run set the SAVE_MODELS to true: ``` export SAVE_MODELS=true && python3 -m flask run ```
 - set the LOAD_MODELS variable for subsequent runs: ``` export LOAD_MODELS=true && python3 -m flask run ```